e5150pro/e5150pro.github.io/_pages/publications.md

 author_profile: true
 ---

 My research interests lie in the areas of information theory, statistics, and machine learning.
-In particular, I am interested in understanding the implicit inductive bias of deep learning algorithms and their information-theoretic stability properties.
+In particular, I am interested in understanding the implicit inductive bias and information-theoretic stability properties of deep learning algorithms.

 ---
 In my PhD, I developed new methods to decompose information into parts that allow for a fine-grained analysis of how information is distributed over composite systems.
 These methods are potentially useful in applications ranging from neuroscience and representation learning, to robotics, and cryptography.